 That is why there is never one drink for me.
 And a good pour of whisky would have really got the good feeling started after the kombucha.
 But I stopped.
 I did not feed the buzz.
 I stopped.
 And now I'm telling on my inner addict Shelly.

 I'm being honest with myself.
 Nope, can't do it.
 Can't get close to it no matter how it is dressed up.
-I can't drink alcohol.
+I can't drink alcohol even in a naturally fermented homemade drink.

 My internal dialog itself is a warning and a sign for me: it was definitely a "we" talking.
 Not a you and me.
 She isn't separate from me, she is me and she's not going anywhere no matter how long of a break I take.
 I can dry out one side of me, but never the other.
 She will always be thirsty, she will not wilt from a lack of watering and die off.
 She's strong, resourceful, wily and will hunker down for the long haul and wait it out, waiting for the kink in my defenses.
 That was a bit scary.